-Advisory Body and Special District Response Summaries for Question 4/5 What are the Greatest Challenges that What do You Suggest as the Best Approaches for the Yolo County will Face Over the Next 3 to 5 County in Tackling These Challenges?
-Years?
-Agriculture and open space preservation Agriculture/ Economic Development Airport development Develop the airport by pursuing different avenues of development, such as education (pilot training and marketing for job promotion), facility improvement (storage, firefighting craft), and economic/recreational development (freight transportation, vital parts distribution, agricultural research).
+Advisory Body and Special District Response Summaries for Question 4/5 What are the Greatest Challenges that Yolo County will Face Over the Next 3 to 5 Years?
+What do You Suggest as the Best Approaches for the County in Tackling These Challenges?
+Agriculture and open space preservation Airport development Agriculture/ Economic Development Develop the airport by pursuing different avenues of development, such as education (pilot training and marketing for job promotion), facility improvement (storage, firefighting craft), and economic/recreational development (freight transportation, vital parts distribution, agricultural research).
 Make regulations looser for starting businesses.
 Support agricultural tech development.
 Automation Collaboration Collaborate with faith based communities, cities, and other organizations to address housing issue.
 Work more closely with UC Davis.
 Collaborate to continue to seek state and federal grant funds.